mastodon-sc/mastodon-documentation/docs/partC/blender_view/installation.md

 * An example of a Blender template files can be downloaded from
   here: [blender_template.zip](https://github.com/user-attachments/files/18346100/default_empty_spot-radius_2024-05-31.zip).
   Needs to be unzipped before use.
-* Note: The template file must be a Blender file with the extension '.blend'.
-The template file is only used for the " Advanced"
-  Visuals" view.
-The "Linked to Mastodon" view does not use the template file.
+* Note: The template file must be a Blender file with the extension `.blend`.
+The template file is only used for the `Advanced Visuals` view.
+The `Linked to Mastodon` view does not use the template file.
 * Same dataset with default
   and [custom](https://github.com/user-attachments/files/18346100/default_empty_spot-radius_2024-05-31.zip) Blender
   template file: